Delicious & Easy Gluten-Free and Dairy-Free Pumpkin Pie

 You can snag The Ultimate Gluten Free Thanksgiving Bundle here

 Thanksgiving cooking is already a job.
 Why not just cook one of each dish that everyone will enjoy?

-I decided to share this gluten and dairy-free pumpkin pie recipe from the E-book because pumpkin pie is just so classic, isn’t it?
 It’s a pretty huge staple at Thanksgiving for me, and I was SHOCKED with how delicious this pumpkin pie turned out.
+Shocked.

 If you want to use your own homemade pumpkin puree, definitely make sure you take the time to strain out as much water as possible.
 The less liquid in this the better so that it sets just perfect.